 Appearance

-Blazor Map is rendered with customized appearance
+Blazor Maps is rendered with customized appearance.

-State persistence with Blazor Maps Library
+State persistence with Blazor Maps library.

 State persistence